lsst-sims/sims_featureScheduler_runs4.3/baseline/README.md

 * Update to IntRounded that makes minor decision changes
 * Updates to ToO strategies that should be relatively minor

+going to 4.3.4:
+* updates to moon avoidance.

 This should be the last baseline on python version 3.11